curiouschip/learn/content/docs/getting-started/Connecting-computer/_index.md

 ## Enter Pip's IP address

-In order to connect to Pip, both devices should be on the **same network**.
+In order to connect to Pip, you must have already configured Pip's WiFi following the steps outlined in the [Configuring WiFi](/docs/getting-started/configuring-wifi/) section.
+You should see a WiFi symbol in the top right of the screen and a valid IP address in the top left of the screen.

+{{< figure src="browser2.png" >}}

 Open a new browser window and enter Pip's IP address (shown on the top left corner of Pip's screen), adding the suffix **:8080**

 {{< figure src="logon.gif" >}}

 {{< hint warning >}}
-It is important to add the suffix :8080 **after** the IP address to connect to Pip.
+It is important to add the suffix :8080 **after** the IP address to connect to Pip and both devices must be connected to the same network.
 {{< /hint >}}

 ---